pingswept/me30-website/content/logistics/questions.md

     a.
 Build a prototype and PCB of a breadboard power supply that accepts power from a 12 V wall supply and emits 12 V, 5 V, and 3.3 V at the same time.
     b.
 Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
     c.
 Build an electromechanical game including microcontroller, moving mechanical element, and user input.
     d.
-Build a node including both sensor(s) and actuator(s) in an internet-connected, electronic system.
+Build a an internet-connected, electromechanical device that can traverse an obstacle.
     e.
-Combine an internet-connected, electronic system with a moving mechanical element.
+Coordinate with other electromechanical devices in an internet-connected system.
 2. Distinguish between voltage and current and apply working definitions of voltage and current to explain energy transfer in simple circuits.
 3. Describe the relationships among voltage, current, resistance, and power.
 4. Gain proficiency with breadboard prototyping.